dimostenis/python-ezenv/README.md

 ### 1.2 `EZVENV_SHELL` (optional)

 Tell **EZenv** which shell you are using.
+It will adjust `,venvX.Y.Z` file.
 Possible options are:

 1. `SH`
     - default, in case you use `sh`, `bash`, `zsh` and similar
 1. `FISH`
     - in case you use fish shell
 1. `PS`
-    - in case you use PowerShell
+    - in case you use PowerShell 🤷🏻‍♂️
 1. `CSH`
     - in case you use C shell